Philipy-Ferreira/data-analysis/README.md

 ## About

-I focus on using data to answer business-critical questions and support strategic decision-making.
-My work combines data analysis (SQL, R, Tableau) with business context to identify growth opportunities, operational inefficiencies and market risks.
+I use data to answer business-critical questions and support strategic decision-making.
+My work combines data analysis (SQL, R, Tableau) with economic reasoning to identify growth opportunities, operational constraints, and market risks.

-My projects simulate real-world strategy problems such as market expansion, customer retention, and operational performance optimization.
+The focus is not only on analysis, but on translating data into actionable insights.

 ---